SummerBootFramework/jExpress/README.md

 **3.1 Intent**

-- No longer need to stop and restart microservices when the configuration changes
+- Need to guarantee service continuity and protect it from configuration changes (3rd party tokens, license keys, etc.)

-- Implementing a High Availability/Disaster Recovery (Hot/Hot) Configuration

 **3.2 Motivation**

-- Service continuity needs to be guaranteed when configuration (3rd party token, license key, etc.) changes
+- Your Wall Street investors definitely don’t want to stop and restart the cash cow just because you need to update your config file with a renewed 3rd party license key

 **3.3 Sample Code**

-Add the following
+Add the following, **once the config changed, the Summer Boot will automatically load it up and refresh the  AppConfig.CFG**

 ```
 .bind_SummerBootConfig("my config file name", AppConfig.CFG)